xyz010/SEO-find-string-in-list/README.md

 has a time complexity of `O(n)` where `n` is the number of the given strings

 ### Space Complexity
-Although we traverse all of the given strings, we only process them one at a time.
-Thus, the space complexity is `O(1)`.
+Since we create and store one dictionary entry per word, we will have a space complexity of `O(n)` for a list of n strings.
 ### If the size of the initial string list is very large:
-due to the time complexity of `O(n)` this implementation would be slower.
+Due to the time complexity of `O(n)` this implementation would be slower.

 ### If the number of *find* requests gets extremely large:
-we could alter our approach in order to..
+We could scale our implementation horizontally by adding more computing nodes and by distributing our traffic with an efficient load balancer.